Copy and paste the below script into your own website or blog to embed this book.

 No matter how good your intentions may be, they are nonetheless draining you.

 The challenge is to finally learn—and accept—that to be truly powerful in your life requires making money moves that work for you.
+You are never powerful in life until you are powerful with money.
 Now, I am not suggesting you replace nurturer with narcissist.
 I do not want you to discard your generosity or shed your supportive and kind nature.
 This book is not about becoming more by becoming more selfish.
 Far from it.
 I simply want you to give to yourself as much as you give of yourself.
-By taking care of yourself financially, you will truly be able to take care of those you love.
+I want you to think about financial self-care.

 Suze Orman is a two-time Emmy Award–winning television host, #1 New York Times bestselling author, magazine and online columnist, writer/producer, and one of the top motivational speakers in the world today.
 Orman has written nine consecutive New York Times bestsellers and has written, co-produced, and hosted seven PBS specials based on her books.
 She is the seven-time Gracie Award–winning host of The Suze Orman Show, which airs on CNBC.
 She is also a contributing editor to O: The Oprah Magazine.
 Twice named one of the “Time 100,” Time magazine’s list of the world’s most influential people, and named by Forbes as one of the 100 most powerful women, Orman was the recipient of the National Equality Award from the Human Rights Campaign.
 In 2009 she received an honorary doctor of humane letters degree from the University of Illinois at Urbana-Champaign and in 2010 she received an honorary doctor of commercial science from Bentley University.
 Orman, a Certified Financial Planner™ professional, directed the Suze Orman Financial Group from 1987 to 1997, served as Vice President—Investments for Prudential Bache Securities from 1983 to 1987, and was an account executive at Merrill Lynch from 1980 to 1983.
 Prior to that, she worked as a waitress at the Buttercup Bakery in Berkeley, California, from 1973 to 1980.